 What Can be Done to Circumvent This Problem?

 Unfortunately, many men with low testosterone need at least a small dose of the exogenous variety to find relief of the symptoms associated with the condition.
-However, men interested in fathering children now might need to consider other therapeutic regiments.
+However, men interested in fathering children now might need to consider other therapeutic regimens.
 Fortunately, there are certain steps men can take that may increase testosterone levels in a natural manner.

 Medical research has proven men who do not receive healthy amounts of sleep saw a reduction in testosterone.
 It is recommended men get anywhere from seven to nine hours of sleep each evening.